 In addition, the CAULIN extended (2-star) set recommends kinematic measures for assessment of movement quality on body function level.
 This extends the information gained through clinical assessments about task execution with more detailed information about its underlying aspects, for example movement smoothness.[22]
 This recommendation is primarily applicable for evaluation of specific, well-established tasks (e.g. reaching or pointing) implemented in clinical practice or clinical research.
 The use of kinematic measures has been encouraged to allow distinction between behavioural motor recovery and compensation.[23,24] Furthermore, kinematic measures enable detection of more subtle and fine-grained changes and are thought to provide valuable information for individual treatment planning and evaluation.[25]
 Similar to CAULIN recommendations, the 1st SRRR initiative could not recommend specific kinematic measures for clinical research.[23]
 A more recent 2nd SRRR initiative, however, did specify a set of consensus-based kinematic measures for clinical research trials.[6]
 These guidelines propose kinematic data to be collected during two standardized movement tasks: a reaching task in the horizontal plane and a functional 3D reach-to-grasp task, such as drinking from a glass.[6]

 The use of PROM is recommended in each of the three CAULIN sources for perceived activity performance, with the ABILHAND as the only specific tool demonstrating sufficiently strong psychometric properties and clinical utility.
 In line with the overall aim of rehabilitation, perceived performance measures add valuable and necessary information about a person’s experienced limitations of upper limb use in daily life.[26]
-A recent consensus-based study, recommending the Stroke Impact Scale (SIS) for evaluation of stroke rehabilitation at the level of participation, emphasized that some subsections of the SIS (e.g. hand function and strength) provide a patient’s perspective on upper limb functioning and can complement the capacity-based measures in clinical evaluations.[18]
-This is in line with a systematic review about self-report quality of life measures, proposing SIS as the stroke-specific scale to use, besides the EuroQoL-5D for general health.[23]
 In the present synthesis, PROM were mentioned in all sources to deserve attention during UL assessment, but specific PROM’s besides ABILHAND couldn’t be extracted.
 Other OM exist that might be suitable (more detailed information is in the publications of the three data sources), but more effort to establish specific PROM guidelines is needed.

 The evidence-base for assessments included in the supplementary (1-star) set is smaller compared to recommended 3- and 2-star OM.
 The additional OM in the supplementary set will primarily be applicable for clinical research or in specific contexts of clinical practice, depending on research questions or patient-specific treatment goals, as each of these assessments have their particular focus and advantages.
 One of the OM included in the supplementary set is sensor-based assessment of actual arm use in daily life.
 This adds the perspective of actual performance in ecologically valid real-life settings to that of capacity measures, assessing the maximum score in a controlled setting, which are known to be incongruent.[27]
 Although a standardized way to implement sensor-based assessment of actual arm use as an activity performance measure couldn’t be established in the current work, studies have indicated that assessing the actual use of the affected arm in daily life with respect to the unaffected arm (using activity counts) provides insight in non-use of the affected arm and relates more to real-world arm use than functional outcome measures.[28][29]
 Nevertheless, establishing the optimal way for application and analysis requires further research.